 Back to the future

-Given that retail continues to find its feet under shifting sands, expect these bin-driven solutions to be an integral part of the shopping center landscape for years to come.
+Given that retail continues to find its feet under shifting sands, expect these bin-driven solutions to be an integral part of the shopping mall landscape for years to come.

 “The solution is a no-brainer,” Huard says, “and the bins are often seen as a way of giving back to the local community.”